 OpenMarket's RCS messaging APIs let you send messages that have the look and feel of a mobile app with the ease and simplicity of an SMS message.
 Following are brief descriptions of the key capabilities of our RCS service, with links into the technical documentation so you can see exactly how to make use of them.

 When sending an RCS message, our system performs a capability check to determine whether the end user's phone can receive and properly display an RCS message.
 If you send an RCS message that includes a rich card and chip list (set of action buttons), then our capability check will determine which phones are UP 2.0-compliant.
 We will send the RCS message to those phone numbers only.
 If you send us an RCS message that does not include UP 2.0 elements, then our capability check will determine which phones are UP 1.0- and 2.0-compliant and we'll send the message to those phone numbers.

 To deliver an RCS message to end users whose phones do not support RCS, your campaign should utilize our SMS fallback feature.
 When using this feature, your RCS message will be sent as an SMS message to phones that don't support RCS.
 To use SMS fallback, we'll configure your OpenMarket account to use both the Invoke API (used for RCS) and our Global SMS API (used for SMS).
-Make sure to ask your OpenMarket account manager about SMS fallback.
+Make sure to ask your OpenMarket account manager about SMS fallback and its features.

 To see how to include SMS fallback in a message request, see Invoke API Parameters.

 Auto-response to MO messages